-The Decalogue covers man’s moral duties to God and man (Matt.
-22:34–40; Matt.
-19:16-19).
-It has been the fundamental standard of conduct since the beginning of time (Ecc.
-12:13,14).
-The Bible unites both duties in the deeper aspects (Micah 6:8; Matt.
-25:34–45; James 1:27; 1 John 4:20).
+The Decalogue (Ten Commandments) covers man’s moral duties to God and man (Matthew 22:34–40; Matthew 19:16-19).
+It has been the fundamental standard of conduct since the beginning of time (Ecclesiastes 12:13,14).
+The Bible unites both duties in the deeper aspects (Micah 6:8; Matthew 25:34–45; James 1:27; 1 John 4:20).

-These commandments are the expression not only of holiness but also of love (Matt.
-22:34–40; John 15:10; Rom.
-13:8–10; 1 John 2:4).
+These commandments are the expression not only of holiness but also of love (Matthew 22:34–40; John 15:10; Romans 13:8–10; 1 John 2:4).
 Whatever service we give to God or man, if it is without love, the law is not fulfilled.

 The Bible declares: “Happy is he who keeps the law” (Proverbs 29:18).
 Instead of lawlessness that results when people follow their selfish desires (Judges 17:6), there are prosperity and happiness when they follow God’s will.

 This post is also available in: हिन्दी (Hindi)